binchoi/habit-racer/README.md

 * Configured our program to be more annotation-based by implementing a custom parameter annotation ``@LoginUser`` that allows me to retrieve session information values from the parameter directly
 * Edited the testing suites to incorporate Spring Security
 * Created documentation for readers/users that outlines each of the important components of the project (check: `tldr-doc.md`)
+* Implemented the Race class and its Repository
+* Experimented with Test-driven development by creating the unit tests before implementing the APIs for the Race Entity class
+* Basic API for Race class constructed

 ## Next steps
+* Renovate the front-end and add the buttons and sites to support the creation and joining of Races
+* Think of the logic more -- it's not there yet.
+* Update the SecurityConfig with new URI's
 * Review and update the tldr-doc for config and resources directory
+* Prevent double entry per day
+* Consider the safety implications of using hidden data fields and brainstorm how to bolster defense against malicious attacks.
 * Consider where the security should be placed to prevent some authenticated user being able to manipulate the race of stragers by accessing through url
 * Implement the Races entity class and do everything that has been done for the Posts class (until API)
 * Incorporating a cache layer such that when the post table page is shown, it doesn't have to make a query unless it has been more than a couple of minutes (TTL)
+* Change center prompt "Did you complete ..." after completing the habit for the day

 ## Problems faced (& self-QnA)
 * A getter is not created for one boolean field in Posts class (i.e. completed).